-d.
+c.
 On November 10, 2018, the Company entered into several convertible loan agreements with existing shareholders (collectively, the "CLA November 2018"), pursuant to which they provided the Company with convertible loans in an aggregate principal amount of \$225,000.
 The convertible loans bear an interest rate at Israeli prime plus 4% per annum.
 Under those agreements, the Company issued to the lenders warrants to purchase ordinary shares for an aggregate purchase price of \$1,125,000.
 The conversion price for both the loan amount and the warrants is defined in the convertible loan agreement but no less than \$0.17.
+The warrants were forfeited during 2020.